abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 ## Task 6: Create Variables

-1. We need to create variables which will be used to iterate and set status.
+1. We need to create variables that will be used to iterate and set status.
 Select the **blank area** in the pipeline design pane.

 2. Notice the menu in the bottom pane changes.
 Select **Variables**.